genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 </foundation-layout>
 ```

-You and the user will only see the first two items, like before.
+You and the user will still only see the first two items.
 This is because the cached layout is being loaded, which does not contain the
 new item.
-To fix this you must [invalidate the cache](#invalidating-the-cache).
+To fix this, you must [invalidate the cache](#invalidating-the-cache).

-### Resource intensive component resetting in layout
+### Resource-intensive component resetting in layout

 Say you have a component which has to initialise a resource-heavy or long-awaited asynchronous task, such as the following:
 ```typescript